 The people who keep everything flowing and unclogged, plumbers install and repair pipes that carry liquids or gases here, there and everywhere.

 Everywhere you go in Texas, you’ll notice new housing, shopping centers and office buildings.
 What do all of these projects have in common?
 Plumbing.
 A plumber installs pipes and fittings that carry water, gas and other fluids and substances.
-Some plumbers may specialize in residential services, while others may work on large-scale commercial projects.
+Some plumbers may specialize in residential services, while others, including specialist pipefitters and steamfitters, may work on large-scale commercial projects.

 Most plumbers have a high school diploma, complete an apprenticeship and hold the required licensure and certifications.